 Our Glorious AFS Itinerary

-APR 26 – Depart US.
+|May 9, 2022 – Depart US.
 Fly roundtrip Marrakech.
 We have great air price and connection times coming soon to you in Trip Tips.|

-You’ll have the afternoon to settle in before we all join in for a scrumptious Welcome dinner of Moroccan cuisine and get to know your fellow travelers.
+You’ll have the afternoon to settle in before we all join in for a scrumptious Welcome Dinner of Moroccan cuisine and get to know your fellow travelers.

 A full day lies ahead of us with a guided city tour of mesmerizing Marrakech.
 We start with the vast world-famous square of Djemaa El Fna.
 The name means “assembly of the dead,” but this place is always alive with everything from snake charmers, soothsayers, acrobats and conjurers, musicians and slapstick acting troupes who help keep the old city’s frenetic pulse.

 We’ll explore the towering 12thcentury Koutoubia Minaret, the sprawling Bahia Palace and gardens as well as the magnificent and ornate Saadian Tombs.
 And even if you don’t consider yourself a shopper, you’re going to be wowed when we head to the colorful medina where you will have free time to wander the endless corridors of souks where you can sightsee as well as bargain for treasures.
 Be sure to do a Hammam Bath & Spa.